pullreminders/enterprise/README.md

     Organization
     ```

-3. After saving your GitHub App, set your app icon to https://pullreminders.com/app-icon.png and generate a private key.
+3. After saving your GitHub App, set your app icon to the [image provided in this repo](./icon.png) and generate a private key.
 You should also see OAuth credentials and your app ID.
 You'll use this information along with your private key in the next section.
 4. **IMPORTANT:** Go to the "Advanced" tab and click the "Make public" button at the bottom.
 This allows Pull Reminders to be used and installed by all users of your GitHub Enterprise instance.
 5. Though not required, it is recommended that you transfer ownership of the GitHub App to a superuser or organization so that the app isn't deleted if your individual GitHub account is deactivated.
 To do this, go under the "Advanced" tab and click the "Transfer ownership" button at the bottom.